startae/playbook/source/writing/guiding-questions.html.md

 ---
-title: The Questions
+title: Guiding Questions
 type: page
 nested: true
 parent: Writing
 ---

-# The Questions
+# Guiding Questions

 Here are some questions to consider when you're writing: